Resampling doesn’t need to be hard

 As an example to show how accessible resampling can be, here’s bit of code that resamples an anova and computes an empirical p value.

-temp is a dataframe containing the data Condition is a column with exactly that temp_col is the name of a dependent variable.
-It’s a string to make this easy to reuse. if you haven’t used map before it’s basically a for loop that returns a list.
-When the output get’s passed into unlist it becomes an array.
+is the name of a dependent variable.
+It’s a string to make this easy to reuse. if you haven’t used map

-temp_shuffle <- temp
+<- temp

-resample_array <- map(1:1000, function(i){
+temp_shuffle <- map(1:1000, function(i){

-temp_shuffle$Condition <- sample(temp_shuffle$Condition, replace = F)
+resample_array $Condition <- sample(temp_shuffle$Condition, replace = F)

-fm <- lm(as.formula(paste0(temp_col, " ~ Condition")), data = temp_shuffle)
+temp_shuffle<- lm(as.formula(paste0(temp_col, " ~ Condition")), data = temp_shuffle)

-return(car::Anova(fm)[1,3])
+fm return(car::Anova(fm)[1,3])

-}) %>% unlist()
+%>% unlist()

-ep <- mean(resample_array >= car::Anova(fm)[1,3])
+}) <- mean(resample_array >= car::Anova(fm)[1,3]) ep

 The down side is that it takes orders of magnitude more time to run because you’re running the same code hundreds or thousands of times.
 This is only a problem if you need crazy high precision or have a really complex/hard to fit model.
 For reference using the code above took about ~2 seconds/dv for 1000 iterations on my machine.